tim-s-ccs/ts-ccs-frontend/docs/releasing/publishing-a-pre-release.md

-# Publish pre-release of CCS Components
+# Publish pre-release of CCS Frontend

 This pre-release guidance is aimed at CCS Development team members.
-If you're an external contributor who needs to create a pre-release, please [contact the CCS Development team](https://github.com/tim-s-ccs/tim-ccs-components#contact-the-team) and we'll do it for you.
+If you're an external contributor who needs to create a pre-release, please [contact the CCS Development team](https://github.com/tim-s-ccs/ts-ccs-frontend#contact-the-team) and we'll do it for you.

-Before you publish a pre-release, you need to have committed a code change to CCS Components.
+Before you publish a pre-release, you need to have committed a code change to CCS Frontend.
 Then follow these instructions.

 Use pre-releases when you:
 - work on developing a component or pattern for CCS
 - want to trial an experimental feature (guidance on trialling experimental features is in development)

-> :warning:Your projects should never depend on a pre-released CCS Components package.
+> :warning: Your projects should never depend on a pre-released CCS Frontend package.
 This is because someone could remove the GitHub branch containing the pre-release package at any time.
 For this reason, never use a pre-released package in a production setting.

-## What happens when you pre-release CCS Components
+## What happens when you pre-release CCS Frontend

-When you pre-release CCS Components, this creates a GitHub branch.
-This branch contains the CCS Components `/package` directory with your trial changes.
+When you pre-release CCS Frontend, this creates a GitHub branch.
+This branch contains the CCS Frontend `/package` directory with your trial changes.

-Projects can point to this branch in their package.json, instead of to the published [CCS Components npm package](https://www.npmjs.com/package/ts-ccs-components).
-No changes are published to the CCS Components npm package as part of this process.
+Projects can point to this branch in their package.json, instead of to the published [CCS Frontend npm package](https://www.npmjs.com/package/ts-ccs-frontend).
+No changes are published to the CCS Frontend npm package as part of this process.

 ## Publish a pre-release